RoastBeefKazenakis/RoastBeefKazenakis/README.md

  - 📲 Tons of Swift knowledge as well as
  - 🅲 Objective-C and
  - 🐍 some Python
-  -  ƛ About to graduate from Lambda School iOS program, Nov.
+  -  ƛ Graduated from Lambda School iOS program, Nov.
 2020

 Check out some of my profiles, and maybe hire me?